daviebadger/books/restructuredtext/restructuredtext.rst

 Numbered Lists
 ^^^^^^^^^^^^^^

-Numbered (enumerated) lists consists of a number and a formatting type, usually a period (like in Python documentation) followed by one space and an item:
+Numbered (enumerated) lists consist of a number and a formatting type, usually a period, followed by one space and an item:

 .. code:: rst